Section 172 statement

 Our people are key to our success and we want them to be successful individually and as a team.
 We aim to build a fully inclusive environment where treating each other with respect and encouraging everyone to be themselves is at the heart of our values.

 We work hard to engage with and listen to our colleagues in a variety of ways.
-Our Group-wide engagement survey in 2021 was sent to 16,559 colleagues with a completion rate of 67%, representing the views of approximately 11,000 colleagues.
-The engagement survey included detailed questions around people, safety and ESG.
+Our Group-wide engagement survey in 2023 was sent to just under 18,000 colleagues with a completion rate of 79%, representing the views of over 14,000 colleagues.
+The engagement survey included detailed questions around safety, belonging, equal opportunity, customer focus and corporate citizenship.

-Group diversity and inclusion networks with GLT sponsorship and diversity and inclusion forums established within the individual businesses, aiming to: retain a diverse pipeline of colleagues, enable a high performance culture, develop inclusive leaders and positively impact a generation of young people.
+Group diversity and inclusion networks with GLT sponsorship and the Diversity and Inclusion Advisory Board continued to drive the Group’s agenda to retain a diverse pipeline of colleagues, enable a high performance culture, develop inclusive leaders and positively impact a generation of young people.

 Suppliers